 - The Washington Times - Tuesday, October 28, 2025

-Judge Sara Ellis said she didn’t want to take over the Chicago immigration enforcement operation but said she thinks authorities have violated a restraining order that she issued curtailing the use of aggressive riot-control tactics.
+Judge Sara Ellis said she didn’t want to take over the Chicago immigration enforcement operation but suspected authorities had violated her restraining order curtailing the use of aggressive riot control tactics.

-The case has quickly become a major test of how much room Homeland Security has to deal with the unruly crowds that are increasingly emboldened to confront officers and agents as they carry out President Trump’s deportation plans.
+The case has quickly become a test of Homeland Security’s authority to deal with the unruly crowds, which are increasingly emboldened to confront officers and agents carrying out President Trump’s deportation plans.

-Judge Ellis ordered Gregory Bovino, Border Patrol commander-at-large, to personally deliver an update every weekday evening so she can understand what’s going on.
-She fretted specifically over reports that tear gas was used on a crowd last weekend near where kids were preparing for a Halloween celebration.
+Judge Ellis ordered Gregory Bovino, Border Patrol commander-at-large, to personally deliver an update every weekday evening so she could understand the situation.
+She fretted specifically over reports that tear gas was used on a crowd over the weekend near where children were preparing for a Halloween celebration.

-She said she was seeing video from the streets that made her think agents had violated a restraining order she issued last week banning the use of tear gas or other riot-control munitions unless there was an immediate threat.
+She said video from the streets indicated that agents had violated a restraining order she issued last week banning the use of tear gas or other riot control munitions without an immediate threat.

-But Homeland Security released its own video on social media just as the hearing was getting underway that challenged some of the judge’s conclusions, which were based on the claims of the protesters themselves.
+Homeland Security released a video on social media as the hearing began.
+The footage, based on protesters’ claims, challenged some of the judge’s conclusions.

-The video shows events surrounding the highest-profile clash yet, last week in the Little Village neighborhood, where Chief Bovino personally used tear gas despite the judge’s restraining order.
+The video shows events last week surrounding the highest-profile clash yet, in the Little Village neighborhood.
+Chief Bovino personally used tear gas despite the judge’s restraining order.

 Advertisement

-In the video, one agent can be clearly heard warning that tear gas could be used if people didn’t back up.
-The video also seemed to capture repeated instances of rocks or other dense objects tossed at the agents — including Chief Bovino himself.
+In the video, one agent was clearly warning that tear gas could be used if protesters didn’t back up.
+The video also seemed to capture repeated instances of rocks or other dense objects tossed at the agents, including Chief Bovino.

 The video captures mortar-style fireworks being fired at the agents.

-And the video includes some of the confrontations that agents say they are now regularly facing as they move about major cities to conduct immigration enforcement.
+The video includes some of the confrontations agents say they regularly face as they move about major cities to conduct immigration enforcement.

 “All y’all daughters gonna get raped,” one woman says as she seemingly encourages a man to call for other protesters to join the fray.